ZeWaka/meta-yoinker/README.md

 On Fedora Rawhide you need to run:

 `dnf install clang clang-devel clang-tools-extra libxkbcommon-devel pkg-config openssl-devel libxcb-devel gtk3-devel atk fontconfig-devel`

+The executable will be located in the `target/release` folder.

 ### Web Locally